jaade0587/jaade0587/Diffie-Hellmann File Transfer/README.md

 Decrypted file written to decrypted_output.txt

-3. dh-proxy.py — Diffie-Hellman MITM Proxy
+**4. dh-proxy.py — Diffie-Hellman MITM Proxy**

 A man-in-the-middle proxy that exploits the lack of authentication in Diffie–Hellman key exchange.
-The proxy transparently intercepts, decrypts, modifies, and re-encrypts traffic between the client and server.
+The proxy transparently intercepts, decrypts, optionally modifies, and re-encrypts traffic between the client and server.

 **Purpose**

-This script demonstrates why unauthenticated Diffie–Hellman is vulnerable to MITM attacks, even when strong encryption (AES-GCM) is used.
+To demonstrate that encryption alone is insufficient if key exchange is not authenticated.

 **Features**

 Acts as a fake server to the client and a fake client to the server

-Establishes two separate DH sessions
+Establishes two independent DH sessions

-Decrypts traffic from both sides
+Decrypts traffic from both directions

 Logs intercepted plaintext to disk